han16nah/final_project-han16nah/README.md

 1) An **exploratory data analysis using Jupyter Notebook**, where I experimented and explored the API, some visualisations and small analysis.

 2) A python script with the key analyses and functions from the notebook.
-Here, I tried to focus on programming style, readability and clear documentation of the code.
+I included requests of another API here (Eurostat GISCO API).
+In the python code, I tried to focus on programming style, readability and documentation of the code.
 Input can be given in configuration files (`-json`-format).
-I furthermore included some tests and tried to catch errors, which I stumbled upon.
+I furthermore tried to avoid or catch some errors which I stumbled upon.

 ## Requirements